Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/10-saas-shared-responsibility.md

 ## 📝 Options (Team Voices)

-⚠️ Note: Each option is phrased in a **tricky and plausible way**, so that all seem correct at first glance.

 A. 🇩🇰 **Eks2 – The Curious Whisper**:
 "Securing the underlying infrastructure, making sure the data centers and base systems stay safe."